Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+

 \textit{Data}~~\textemdash~~ The SNO+ detector is located 2.1~km underground at SNOLAB in Ontario, Canada.
 It is equipped with 9362 photomultiplier tubes (PMTs), which view a 6-m radius acrylic vessel (AV) filled with about 780 tonnes of scintillator.
 Ultrapure water shields the AV from radioactivity in the surrounding rock and in the PMTs, which are 8.5~m from the center.
 More detailed descriptions of the detector and the scintillator can be found in Refs.~\cite{sno+detector,sno+scintillator}.

 In a first phase of the experiment, the AV was filled with ultrapure water, which was later replaced by an LAB-based scintillator filled in from the top of the AV as the water was removed from the bottom.
 Filling was paused when the scintillator reached 75~cm above the equator of the AV, providing the stable dataset reported in Ref.~\cite{snoplus_partial_antinu}.
 The first analysis of data collected with a fully-filled AV, and with the primary fluor PPO at a concentration of 2.2~g/L, was published in Ref.~\cite{sno+ppo}.
-That dataset is now extended, as the criteria for the fraction of online PMTs have been relaxed due to an improved accounting of offline channels in the energy reconstruction, and is denoted as dataset I. Dataset II corresponds to the period after the addition of 2.2~mg/L of the wavelength shifter bis-MSB, which increased the number of collected photons by about 50\%.
+That dataset used 134.4 days, or 0.29 ktonne-years, of data and is now extended, as the criteria for the fraction of online PMTs have been relaxed due to an improved accounting of offline channels in the energy reconstruction.
+Here, it is denoted as dataset I. Dataset II corresponds to the period after the addition of 2.2~mg/L of the wavelength shifter bis-MSB, which increased the number of collected photons by about 50\%.
 The relevant characteristics of these datasets are summarized in Table~\ref{tab:datasets}.

 Data were first selected with a set of criteria designed to reduce instrumental backgrounds as well as backgrounds induced by the passage of a muon.
 Data were vetoed for 20~s after an identified muon and for 1~s after events with at least 3000 PMTs hit, corresponding to unidentified or glancing muons, or high-energy atmospheric neutrinos.
 Data were also vetoed for 10~$\mu$s after events with 3 or more outward-looking PMTs hit, to mitigate potential signals from externally-produced fast neutrons.
 Given the low muon rate at SNO+ ($\approx$3 per hour), these vetoes result in a 2\% reduction in livetime and a negligible muon-induced background.